-Coeliac disease mainly affects the part of the gut called the small intestine.
+Coeliac disease (also know as celiac disesase) mainly affects the part of the gut called the small intestine.
 It can occur at any age.
 Coeliac disease is caused by a reaction of the gut to gluten.
 Gluten is part of certain foods - mainly foods made from wheat, barley and rye.
 Various symptoms can develop including tummy (abdominal) pains, tiredness and weight loss.
 Symptoms go if you do not eat any foods that contain gluten.

 What is coeliac disease?